rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 Continuing with the structural analysis, we find the _lua/plugins_ folder, which contains the setup of the built-in plugins and their configurations.
 The main plugins in the configuration will be described in the next section.
 As we can see, the _core/plugins_ folder also contains an `init.lua` file, which is used here for the installation and subsequent compilation of the plugins.

-Lastly, we find the _nvim/plugin_ folder that contains an autogenerated file of the compiled plugins.
+Finally, we find the `lazy-lock.json` file.
+This file allows us to synchronize the configuration of NvChad plugins across multiple workstations, so that we have the same functionality on all the workstations used.
+Its function will be better explained in the section dedicated to the plugins manager.